-Is It Illegal to Pass a Left Turning Vehicle By Using the Shoulder of the Road?
+Is It Against the Law to Pass Another Vehicle By Using the Unpaved Shoulder?

 Using An Unpaved Shoulder to Pass On the Right Violates Section 150 of the Highway Traffic Act.
 The Applicable Fine May Be Up to $1,000 Plus Victim Surcharge and Court Costs.
 A Guilty Driver Will Also Receive Three (3) Demerit Points and Possible Insurance Rate Increases.